|

 “Our” picnic spot was in the same mountain range – it

 was a public area miles away from Camp David.
+Most of the

 people in this particular picture were members of the Amicus Club,